 Our First Amendment Awards honorees and judges have been busy!
 Check out their latest projects below.

-Zephyr Teachout (2018 Judge and 2015 Book Publishing winner) will release her next book—a passionate attack on the monopolies that are throttling American democracy—in 2020.
+Zephyr Teachout (2018 Judge and 2015 Book Publishing winner) released her latest book—a passionate attack on the monopolies that are throttling American democracy—in July 2020.
 Through her expert analysis of monopolies in several sectors and their impact on courts, journalism, inequality, and politics, Teachout offers a concrete path toward thwarting these enemies of working Americans and reclaiming our democracy before it’s too late.

 Allison Stanger (2018 Education winner) analyzes a range of whistleblowing episodes, from the corrupt Revolutionary War commodore Esek Hopkins to Edward Snowden, to the dishonesty of Donald Trump, and reveals the centrality of whistleblowing to the health of American democracy.
 With changing technology and increasing militarization, the exposure of misconduct has grown more difficult to do and more personally costly for those who do it—yet American freedom depends on it.